jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

     - Output: Returns in a list or whatever data format you prefer (e.g., `_df helper: dataframe`)

-- **Challenge** If you run the code below, what's going to be the data type of the output?
+- **Challenge** If you run the code below, what will be the data type of the output?

 ```r